-IBPS Clerk 2017: The Indian Institute of Banking Personnel Selection (IBPS) has announced the result of IBPS Clerk main exam on April 1.
+IBPS Clerk 2017: Indian Institute of Banking Personnel Selection (IBPS) has announced the result of IBPS Clerk main exam on April 1.
 IBPS Clerk main exam result has been declared online.
 IBPS had conducted the mains exam of IBPS Clerk 2017 on January 21.
 The IBPS Clerk 2017 admit card of mains exam was released by IBPS on January 9, 2018.
 The candidates who had qualified IBPS Clerk 2017 prelims exam held on December 2, 3, 9 and December 10, 2017, appeared for the next stage i.e. IBPS Clerk mains exam.
 Both result and cutoff of IBPS Clerk 2017 prelims exam have already been declared.
 IBPS conducts the IBPS Clerk exam to select suitable candidates for the clerical cadre posts in Public Sector banks all over the country.
 The IBPS Clerk 2017 exam is conducted at two levels - preliminary exam and main exam.
 The successful candidates in both the prelims and mains will be selected for the post of IBPS clerk.
 Candidates qualifying the prelims exam by securing the minimum qualifying marks as per category were shortlisted to appear for the mains exam.
 Depending on the number of vacancies, which is 7883 under IBPS Clerk 2017, candidates shortlisted on the basis of mains exam will be provided a provisional allotment to one of the participating organizations as per the preference mentioned in the IBPS Clerk application form.
 IBPS Clerk 2017 recruitment is being done to fill clerical cadre posts in 19 public sector banks.
 Candidates can check below for more details on IBPS Clerk eligibility criteria, exam dates, application form, exam pattern, syllabus, result, cutoff and sample papers of IBPS Clerk 2017.